Timor-Leste buys into the Sunrise Oil and Gas Project

 On 25 June, The Australian reported that an $11 billion loan from China to TimorGAP "could result in the Chinese military gaining access to a port 500 km off Darwin."
 However, the report was refuted in The Guardian the next day and TimorGAP issued a press release denying it, but Stratfor still published a Situation Report.
 Nevertheless, on 2 July The Australian published Alan Dupont's opinion piece Australia must not lose East Timor to China which sees Timor-Leste as a battleground for "geopolitical rivalry," worryingly reminiscent of 1942 and 1975.
 The comments to the article raise doubts about the education and intelligence of Timor-Leste's southern neighbors.

 On 1 July, LUSA published information about plans to rapidly amend several laws to enable ratification of the Maritime Boundary Treaty before the 20th anniversary of the referendum on 30 August.
-The package includes changes to the Petroleum Fund Law, the Petroleum Activities Law, and laws relating to Bayu-Undan taxes, workers and migration.
-More information, including the amendments and La'o Hamutuk's submission is in our web page on ratifying the Treaty.
+The package includes amendments to the Petroleum Activities Law and to the Petroleum Fund Law, and laws relating to Bayu-Undan taxes, workers and migration.
+La'o Hamutuk made a submission, but Parliament enacted these changes in haste on the dubious claim that they were necessary for the Maritime Boundaries Treaty.